MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-common-area-phones.md

 ### Calling policies

-Call forwarding and simultaneous ring are only available to common area phones with admin permissions.
+Use calling policies to enable private calls, using call forwarding, or simultaneous ring on common area phones.
 See [Calling and call-forwarding in Teams](teams-calling-policy.md) to learn more.

 By default, call park isn't enabled for common area phones.
 You'll need to create a policy to enable it.
 See [Call park and retrieve in Microsoft Teams](call-park-and-retrieve.md) to learn more.